lexiolvsu/lazer-advanced/README.md

 # the osu! advancement project
-a project all about advancing the open source side of osu!
+a project all about advancing the open source side of osu! and the not-so-open-source side of peppy related things. look in the branches to find what you're looking for.

 ## the advanced:// protocol
 osu!advanced's web side would never be used by domains, but by a special protocol. coming soon.